DirazCoder/CrystalBlocks/README.md

 # Crystal Blocks

 Forge mod for Minecraft 1.20.1.
 Adds 7 decorative block families, 6 colors each, plus a glowing variant per family.
-First mod, built from scratch, no mechanics, no gimmicks, just blocks you can build with.
+My second mod, built from scratch, no mechanics, no gimmicks, just blocks you can build with.

 ## What's in it